What is HIV and how is it transmitted?

 Treatment as Prevention (TasP)

 Treatment as Prevention (TasP) is when someone who is HIV-positive achieves an undetectable viral load through the use of consistent antiretroviral medication.
-When a person with HIV has a viral load that is supressed to undetectable levels, and are taking their medications as prescribed then they reduce their risk of transmitting the disease.
+When a person with HIV has a viral load that is suppressed to undetectable levels, and are taking their medications as prescribed then they reduce their risk of transmitting the disease.
 An undetectable viral load means the amount of virus present in the body is so low that HIV cannot be transmitted through sex.

 Why should I get tested for HIV?